navanizard/Study-Guide-CLI/README.md

 The code is modular and includes:
 - `main.cpp`: The driver file that runs the program loop.
 - `quiz.cpp`: Functions for reading questions, tracking attempts, and ordering the quiz strategically.
+- Text files: These files contain the quiz questions and answers.

 ## 🚀 Getting Started